Akcanbasri/TurtleTrading/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Copy `.env.example` to `.env` and update with your Binance API credentials:
+3. Copy `.env.example` to `.env` and update it with your Binance API credentials:
    ```
    cp .env.example .env
    ```
-4. Edit parameters in `.env` as needed (risk, timeframe, symbol, etc.)
+4. Edit the parameters in `.env` as needed (risk, timeframe, symbol, etc.)

 ## Usage